 - Topical retinoids that increase cell turnover, which reduces the plugging of hair follicles.

 To help alleviate symptoms, be sure to keep the affected area moistened at all times and avoid harsh soaps.

-There are literally hundreds of different kinds of lumps, bumps and cysts associated with the skin.
+There are literally hundreds of different kinds of lumps, bumps, and cysts associated with the skin.
 Fortunately, the vast majority of these are harmless and painless.
-The chart below provides a guide for some of the most common forms of skin lumps, bumps and cysts.
+Below is a guide for some of the most common forms of skin lumps, bumps, and cysts:

 - Red, brown or purple growth; generally benign

 - Usually found on arms and legs

 - Feels like a hard lump

 - Can be itchy, tender to the touch, and sometimes painful